tamucc-comp-bio-assignments/fall_2019/lectures/lecture08.md

 ### 4.6 Debugging

-This section will be smoother with Jupyter Notebook, but here I demonstrate with the python terminal.
+If you are following the text book, this section will be smoother with Jupyter Notebook, but here I demonstrate with the python terminal for the bold.

 Python debugger can be imported at the python command line

 ```python
 >>> import pdb
 ```

 We are going to import some other functions to demonstrate debugging